 Since it was first released in 2013, Chromecast has been refreshed twice.
 The 3rd generation is the latest and fastest, and also offers a high end 4K UHD option on the Chromecast Ultra.
-The tiny, easy-to-use streaming device can move content effortlessly from your phone or tablet to the big screen, so it's no real surprise that it's proved so popular with users and reviewers.
+The tiny, easy-to-use streaming device can move content effortlessly from your phone or tablet to the big screen, but it also has a number of advanced features.
 Read on for our Google Chromecast tips and tricks on how to get the most out of the dongle.

 - Start the party with guest mode

 - Ask about the wallpaper

 - Show off your personal photos

 - Connect an Ethernet adapter

 - Listen privately to your streamed content